 Community Organizing Roundtable: Discussion Takeaways & Resources

-Below is a summary of the issues and topics discussed by over 36 participants from 31 organizations during River Network’s Organizing Remotely Roundtable discussion, held on April 29, 2020.
+Below is a summary of the issues and topics discussed by over 36 participants from 31 organizations during River Network’s Organizing Remotely Roundtable, held on April 29, 2020.
+To download a similar summary from Part II of this discussion, held in July 2020, click the Resource File button below.

 How are you changing up how you talk about your issues or pivot to justice/equity COVID-related water issues?